 Information about Fall term classes

-Due to COVID-19-related planning, adjustments to course offerings, including changes to the scheduled days / times and potential section additions / cancellations may happen between now and the start of enrollment on July 6.
+As we prepare for a return to campus, adjustments to course offerings, including changes to the scheduled days / times and potential section additions / cancellations may happen between now and the start of enrollment.

 If you use the course cart in mySchedule or goSFU prior to enrolment, please review the courses in your cart before you enrol in case the course timing has changed, or a course has been canceled and removed from your cart.
 If you have trouble during enrollment, it may be due to changes to the course offering; you may need to remove your courses and re-add them to your cart before proceeding through the enrollment process.